-The Recollection Wisconsin program is sponsored by Wisconsin Library Services (WiLS) in partnership with the Milwaukee Public Library, the University of Wisconsin-Madison, University of Wisconsin-Milwaukee, WiLS, Wisconsin Department of Public Instruction and the Wisconsin Historical Society.
+Recollection Wisconsin is a collaborative statewide initiative sponsored by the Milwaukee Public Library, University of Wisconsin-Madison, University of Wisconsin-Milwaukee, WiLS, Wisconsin Department of Public Instruction and the Wisconsin Historical Society.
 Financial support is provided by a grant from the Nicholas Family Foundation as well as annual collection hosting and harvesting fees from Content Partners and in-kind contributions from Governing Partners.

 What can I find in Recollection Wisconsin?